karatelabs/karate/README.md

 ```
 You can refer to the documentation of the
 [Maven Surefire Plugin](http://maven.apache.org/plugins-archives/maven-surefire-plugin-2.12.4/examples/system-properties.html)
-for alternate ways of achieving this, but the `argLine` approach is the simplest and should
-be more than sufficient for your Continuous Integration or test-automation needs.
+for alternate ways of achieving this, but the `argLine` approach is the simplest and should be more than sufficient for your Continuous Integration or test-automation needs.

-Here's a reminder that running any [single JUnit test via Maven](https://maven.apache.org/surefire/maven-surefire-plugin/examples/single-test.html)
-can be done by:
+Here's a reminder that running any [single JUnit test via Maven](https://maven.apache.org/surefire/maven-surefire-plugin/examples/single-test.html) can be done by:
 ```
 mvn test -Dtest=CatsRunner
 ```
 Where `CatsRunner` is the JUnit class name (in any package) you wish to run.

-Karate is flexible, you can easily over-write config variables within each individual test-script -
-which is very convenient when in dev-mode or rapid-prototyping.
+Karate is flexible, you can easily over-write config variables within each individual test-script - which is very convenient when in dev-mode or rapid-prototyping.

-Just for illustrative purposes, you could 'hard-code' the `karate.env` for a specific JUnit test
+Just for illustrative purposes, you could 'hard-code' the `karate.env` for a specific JUnit test like this.
+Since CI test-automation would typically use a [designated 'top-level suite' test-runner](#test-reports), you can actually have these individual test-runners lying around without any ill-effects.
+They are obviously useful for dev-mode troubleshooting and all you need to do is ensure that they don't follow the `*Test.java` naming convention.
-like this.
-But don't get into the habit of doing this during development though - because if you
-forget to remove it, bad things would happen.

 ```java
 package animals.cats;